This year's Racial Justice Sunday is more important than ever and we need to oppose racism and pursue racial justice with renewed vigour.

-As well as a thought-provoking reflection on the theme, we have a message from Bishop Paul McAleenan, the Lead Bishop for Racial Justice, and, over the coming days, we’ll upload a series of videos.
+As well as a thought-provoking reflection on the theme, we have a message from Bishop Paul McAleenan, the Lead Bishop for Racial Justice, and a series of poignant videos.
 We also have a prayer to bring this important work to the Lord.

 Lord Jesus Christ,